natalieagus/50002-2022/_lab/lab3.md

 To use the test jig `lab3_testadder.jsim`:
 1. Uncomment the `lab3_testadder.jsim` file in the header and comment the rest as such:
   <img src="/50002/assets/contentimage/lab3/28.png"  class=" center_fifty"/>
-2. Do a **GATE**-level simulation because now we use stdcell library instead of building our own gates using transistor
+2. Do a **GATE**-level simulation because now we use stdcell library instead of building our own gates using transistor (see [Appendix](https://natalieagus.github.io/50002/lab/lab3#gate-level-simulation))
 3. A waveform window showing the adder32 inputs and outputs should appear as such:

 <img src="/50002/assets/contentimage/lab3/6.png"  class=" center_full"/>